NHS Continuing Healthcare: why it’s important to have a coordinator

 Find out more about NHS Continuing Healthcare and why your parent might claim it if they have complex health needs by reading Roger’s first two articles.

-Download the National Framework for NHS Continuing Healthcare & NHS Funded Nursing Care and have it to hand.
-You’ll also need the Decision Support Tool mentioned in this article.
+Download the latest version of National Framework for NHS Continuing Healthcare & NHS Funded Nursing Care and have it to hand.

 What does a coordinator do?

 Many individuals go into their assessments for NHS Continuing Healthcare (CHC) with very limited or no understanding of the procedures.
 The coordinator’s role in the CHC assessment procedure is a vital part of that process.
 They should ensure that the individuals and/or their representatives receive a clear and proper understanding of how the continuing healthcare system works.

 The coordinator has a duty of care towards the individual and their representatives, keeping them informed on all points shown on page 71 paragraph 26.4 of the National Framework for NHS Continuing Healthcare & NHS Funded Nursing Care.
 They should schedule the Multi-Disciplinary Team (MDT) meeting and ensure that a fair, robust and above all transparent assessment takes place, whilst also ensuring that the framework is being adhered to at all times.

 When a coordinator is assigned they can help control most of the assessment complaints that can lead to unnecessary conflict between NHS/CHC staff and the individuals or their family members, as well as creating additional and unnecessary stress on the patients themselves.